smokingpun/smokingpun.github.io/_posts/2014-01-27-Redesigning-Vimcasts-The_User_Survey.md

 <h3>Users are based all over the world</h3>
 <p>Question 5, where are you based, turned out to be pretty exciting: <b>users were based in more than 25 different countries</b> ranging from the UK and USA to Argentina, Lithuania, Taiwan, Russia and China.
 However, only 3 users suggested that subtitles or access to transcriptions would be useful.
 Impressive language skills!</p>

-<p>Still, Drew has been thinking about making screencast transcripts available on the site and on Git, particuarly in case users would like to translate any.
+<p>Still, Drew has been thinking about making screencast transcripts available on the site and on Github, particuarly in case users would like to translate any.
 With people from all over the world browsing Vimcasts this might prove useful.</p>

 <h3>Users have the kind of memory that my grandad would be embarrassed about</h3>

 <p>My favourite answer to question 1, 'how did you first learn about Vimcasts.org,' is: <i>can't remember, that was, like, 4 years ago</i>.
 This was ticked by 36% of users.
 The other results, however, were a little more informative:</p>
 <img class="Vimcasts_survey_1" src="/images/Vimcasts_survey_1.png" alt="pie-chart showing how users first learnt about Vimcasts">

-<p><b>These results suggest that SEO is important, as is continuing to produce content that people want to share and talk about</b>.
-Sites that talk about Vimcasts range from Reddit (occasionally posted by Drew; sometimes by users) to net.tutsplus, a wiki and personal blogs.
+<p><b>These results suggest that <abbrev title="search-engine optimisation">SEO</abbrev> is important, as is continuing to produce content that people want to share and talk about</b>.
+Sites that talk about Vimcasts range from Reddit (Drew occasionally posts his content there, and sometimes other Reddit users do too) to net.tutsplus, a wiki [*drew: "a wiki" is a bit vague.
+Which one?*] and personal blogs.
 I was slightly surprised that only 7% of users found out about the site through social media.
 The Vimcasts Twitter account has almost 3,500 followers.
 Perhaps users tend to follow Vimcasts when they already know about it though?
 So this channel represents a great way to target repeat rather than first time users.</p>

 <h3>Repeat users may never visit the website</h3>